Riturajsingh22/gitdemo/markdown.md

 To fetch and merge changes from the remote repository

 > git remote add <RemoteName> <GITHUBREMOTELINK>
- To Add a new remote github repo in your local gihub
+ To Add a new remote github repo in your local

 > git push <RemoteName> <BranchName>
 To push local changes to the remote repository